12 Consumer Discretionary Stocks Moving In Tuesday's After-Market Session - Benzinga

 Gainers

-- Kidpik PIK shares moved upwards by 4.7% to $1.78 during Tuesday's after-market session.
-The company's market cap stands at $13.5 million.
+- Elite Education Group Intl EEIQ shares moved upwards by 19.8% to $2.0 during Tuesday's after-market session.
+The company's market cap stands at $21.8 million.

+- LAIX LAIX stock moved upwards by 7.14% to $3.0.
+The market value of their outstanding shares is at $10.6 million.

-- Under Armour UA shares moved upwards by 3.67% to $13.53.
-Today's trading volume for this security ended up closing at 125.0K shares, which is 3.7 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $6.4 billion.
+- Meten Holding Gr METX shares rose 5.96% to $0.17.
+This security traded at a volume of 1.3 million shares come close, making up 8.6% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $56.9 million.

 Losers